Miiden/BasicObfuscation/README.md

 ## Introduction

 EyeSpy is developed by Miiden and is available on [GitHub](https://github.com/Miiden).
 It utilizes PowerShell scripting to perform various tasks related to IP camera enumeration and access.
+EyeSpy is designed to enumerate and gain access to IP Cameras via RTSP.
+It provides a flexible and efficient way to scan for open RTSP ports, discover available paths, and attempt common credential spraying attacks.

+It is currently a work in progress and as always has a few bugs, feel free to Contribute

 ## Installation